March 16 – 19, 2026

 St. Anne's Family Services

-Lessons Learned from Youth about Preventing Running Behaviors and Revictimizaiton
+Lessons Learned from Youth about Preventing Running Behaviors and Revictimization

 This session explores four survivor-identified “Building Blocks” of healing: Safety, Relationships, Voice & Choice/Empowerment, and Hope.
 Developed by NCMEC’s Survivor Expert Working Group, these components guide effective engagement with youth in placement.
 Through practical strategies, survivor insights, and interactive activities, participants will learn to operationalize these principles, strengthen relationships, and enhance cross-sector collaboration to prevent running behavior and revictimization among trafficked youth.